nix-community/robotnix/README.md

 ### Fetching android source files

-RobotNix supports two alternative approaches for fetching source files:
+Robotnix supports two alternative approaches for fetching source files:

 - Build-time source fetching with `pkgs.fetchgit`.
 This is the default.
   An end user wanting to fetch sources not already included in `robotnix` would